-

 Snowboarders can have a lot of fun after fresh snow

-“The best bit about Obergurgl is there are hardly any boarders,” purred one report.
-You might well be put off by such statements – but hold up there a moment: the wide-open terrain is heaven after a dump, and there isn’t too much competition for first tracks either.
+“The best bit about Gurgl is there are hardly any boarders,” purred one report.
+You might well be put off by such statements – but hold up there a moment: the wide-open terrain in some sectors can be heaven after fresh snowfall (providing you’re riding with a qualified mountain guide, of course), and there isn’t too much competition for first tracks either.
 The resort now has a professionally-maintained terrain park, too – and the wide-open high-altitude pistes are a great place for intermediates to work on their carved turns.
 So long as you don’t mind the subdued nightlife, you’ll be in clover.

 Where to Stay